npmcdn-to-unpkg-bot/musicXML2MusicJSON/README.md

 </div>
 <h5>Absolute Location</h5>
 <div>
-   Location of a beginning of a note of rest, where a quarter note = 256
+   Integer representing location of a beginning of a note of rest, where a quarter note = 256
 </div>

 <h5>Measure location</h5>
 <div>
-   Location of a measure in quarter notes, where a quarter note = 256
+   Integer representing location of a the beginning of a measure,  where a quarter note = 256
 </div>

 <h5>Location in measure</h5>
 <div>
-   Location of the beginning of a note or rest within a measure, where a quarter note = 256
+   Integer representing the distance from the beginning of a note or rest to the beginning of the measure which it is in, where a quarter note = 256
 </div>

 <h5>Time signature numerator</h5>
 <div>
-   Number of beats in a measure
+   Integer representing number of beats in a measure
 </div>

 <h5>Time signature denominator</h5>
 <div>
-   Type of beats in a measure
+   Integer representing type of beats in a measure
 </div>

 <h5>Quarter beats per minute</h5>
 <div>
-   This is a standard bpm metronome measure, however, all values are converted to quarter note beats per minute.
+   Integer representing a standard bpm metronome measure, however, all values are converted to calculate quarter note beats per minute.
 </div>
 <h5>Timestamp</h5>
 <div>
-   Time relative to beginning of music, calculated from the Absolute Location and Quarter Beats Per Minute attribute
+   Time in milliseconds of a note or rest relative to beginning of music, calculated from the Absolute Location and Quarter Beats Per Minute attributes
 </div>

 <a name="issues"></a>
 <h3>Issues and Future work</h3>
 <div>I have focused on the parts of a MusicXML specification that I need for a particular research project that centers around time, frequency, and location type information.
-I am also implementing it as a use it as a back end parser for my music search and analysis software at <a href="http://stelupa.com">stelupa.com</a> If there is anything you want added let me know, or send a pull request.</div>
+I am also implementing it as a use it as a back end parser for my music search and analysis software at <a href="http://stelupa.com">stelupa.com</a>.</div>
 <br>
 <div>
-A couple of glaring ommissions I need to addres - encoding of global metadata is needed(things such as composed year etc), more tests needed and also need to fix some tied note issues.
-Will get to this as soon as possible.
+A couple of ommissions to be fixed as soon as possible - encoding of global metadata is needed(things such as composed year etc), some more tests needed and also need to fix some tied note issues.
+There are also notations, attributes and directions (things like slurs, mordents, directions etc) and I will bring those over too.
+If there is anything you want added let me know, or send a pull request
 </div>